Affiliate links on Android Authority may earn us a commission. Learn more.

 RPCS3 is the only good PlayStation 3 emulator we can recommend in confidence.
 It boasts good compatibility, although some titles still give it some issues, such as Red Dead Redemption, God of War: Ascension, and The Last of Us.
 In terms of usability, it’s not bad once you get it set up.
 However, the setup process is pretty in-depth, and we recommend following the emulator’s Quick Start Guide or perhaps a YouTube tutorial.
 Once you get through, though, it plays games just fine.

 We tested a few games, and they did pretty well.
 The emulator developers have a compatibility list website that we highly recommend you check out as well.
-About 69% of PlayStation 3 games are playable as of 2024, and that percentage gets higher with every update.
-All of our test games were from the Playable list.
+As of 2024, about 70% of PlayStation 3 games are playable, and that percentage gets higher with every update.
+All of our test games were from the Playable list, so your mileage may vary for other titles.

 Unfortunately, RPCS3 is only available as a standalone PlayStation 3 emulator.
 In other words, there’s no core available for RetroArch and other, more user-friendly emulators.
 Hopefully this changes in the future, but given the incredible difficulty of emulating the PS3, we’re just thankful that there’s one decent option available.